Growli

 Is giant dutchman's pipe poisonous to cats?

-Yes — the ASPCA lists Giant Dutchman's pipe (Aristolochia gigantea) as toxic to cats.
+Yes — Giant Dutchman's pipe (Aristolochia gigantea) is regarded as toxic to cats, based on genus- and family-level toxicity data.
 All parts of Aristolochia gigantea contain aristolochic acids — potent nephrotoxins and carcinogens.
 Ingestion causes severe gastrointestinal distress and can lead to irreversible kidney failure in humans and animals.
 Critically, Aristolochia gigantea is also lethal to Pipevine swallowtail caterpillars (Battus philenor), which cannot tolerate its specific toxin profile.
 Keep strictly away from children and pets.

 How serious is it if my cat ate giant dutchman's pipe?

 Giant Dutchman's pipe is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?